Why is there a war in Syria?

-A peaceful uprising against the president of Syria seven years ago has turned into a full-scale civil war.
+A peaceful uprising against the president of Syria seven years ago turned into a full-scale civil war.
 The conflict has left more than 350,000 people dead, devastated cities and drawn in other countries.

 How did the Syrian war start?

-Even before the conflict began, many Syrians were complaining about high unemployment, corruption and a lack of political freedom under President Bashar al-Assad, who succeeded his late father Hafez in 2000.
+Even before the conflict began, many Syrians were complaining about high unemployment, corruption and a lack of political freedom under President Bashar al-Assad, who succeeded his father Hafez after he died in 2000.

 In March 2011, pro-democracy demonstrations erupted in the southern city of Deraa, inspired by the "Arab Spring" in neighbouring countries.